quarkiverse/quarkus-docling/README.md

 Take a look at [the documentation](https://docs.quarkiverse.io/quarkus-docling/dev) for more information.

+Or you can see an example with a video at: https://github.com/lordofthejars-ai/mission-impossible-rag

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):